isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

 <table>
 <thead>
   <tr>
-    <th colspan="2" style="font-size:18px;">Between 7 and 30 calendar days before intended date of entry into Singapore</th>
+    <th colspan="2" style="font-size:18px; border-top:3px solid #D8D8D8; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED">Between 7 and 30 calendar days before intended date of entry into Singapore</th>
     <!-- <th>Scenarios</th>
    <th>Charging Policy for C+ treatment</th> -->
   </tr>
 </thead>
 <tbody>
   <tr>
-    <td rowspan="2" style="font-size:18px;"><b>Submit Air Travel Pass application</b></td>
+    <td rowspan="2" style="font-size:18px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;"><b>Submit Air Travel Pass application</b></td>
-    <td style="font-size:18px;">Foreigners, who are short-term visitors, may apply for an ATP for entry into Singapore at no charge <a href="https://go.gov.sg/atpsg">here</a>.
+    <td style="font-size:18px;  border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8 ">Foreigners, who are short-term visitors, may apply for an ATP for entry into Singapore at no charge <a href="https://go.gov.sg/atpsg">here</a>.
 Applications must be made between 7 and 30 calendar days prior to the visitor’s intended date of entry into Singapore.
 When an ATP application is approved, an approval letter will be sent to the applicant via email.
 The ATP is valid for single entry into Singapore anytime from the visitor’s intended date of entry and up to 7 calendar days after.
      <br/><br/>
 Visitors must comply with the <a href="/hongkong/atp/conditions">conditions</a> of the Air Travel Pass, and the prevailing immigration requirements of the Singapore Immigration & Checkpoints Authority (ICA) for their entry and stay in Singapore.
 Visitors who do not meet the Air Travel Pass conditions may be refused entry into Singapore and/or have their Air Travel Pass cancelled.
 In such an event, visitors may also be liable for the cost of their repatriation, including custody and maintenance pending repatriation.
 In addition, their future Air Travel Pass applications may also be rejected. <br/><br/>
 Personal data will be collected for Air Travel Pass applications.
 Please click <a href="/privacy">here</a> to view the Privacy Statement.<br/><br/>